Aims and scope

 - Results of multicenter, or larger single-center studies that provide insight into the utility of CMR.

 - Basic biological perceptions derived by CMR methods.

 All articles published by Journal of Cardiovascular Magnetic Resonance are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

 As authors of articles published in Journal of Cardiovascular Magnetic Resonance you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the BioMed Central license agreement.

 For those of you who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.

-JCMR is the official journal of the Society for Cardiovascular Magnetic Resonance.
-If the submitting author is a Member of the Society, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
-Members can request this by using the Society's membership number in the payment page.
-This number can be obtained from the society.
+JCMR is the official journal of the Society for Cardiovascular Magnetic Resonance (SCMR).
+If the submitting author is a member of the Society, the cost of the article-processing charge is covered by the membership, and no further charge is payable.
+Members can request this by using the Society's membership code in the payment page.

 For non-members of the Society, some or all of the publication cost may be covered if the corresponding author's institution participates in our open access membership program (more details available on the membership page).